junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-### Chap.
-3-4
+#### Act 4

-> **Outline:** Leviathans attack them, Dean knows now the monster accompany him all this time is really Cas.
+> Leviathans attack them, Dean knows now the monster accompany him all this time is really Cas.
 Cas is almost dead under Leviathan's attack, Dean has to hunt and feed him souls to save him and help him recover (kiss him in his monster form).
 >
 > Cas almost hurts Dean the moment he wakes up, guilty when realizing it's Dean, "way to say thank you", heal him, both recovered/healed